 Phase one of the project, which is nearing completion, involves spend by the Council of approximately £1.5 million, with 66% of this being funded by a grant from DAERA.
 This first phase has included the upgrading of the infrastructure works to include sympathetic improvements to existing forest paths, an upgraded car park which now has 145 parking bays (doubled in size from the original car park), a new picnic area, new bridges, new seating and viewing decks around the lake, new signage and interpretive panels and a new woodland play area for children of all abilities along with public toilets.

 The next phase of the project will be happening over the next 15 months and entails the installation of a Digital Sculpture Trail.
 The Trail will consist of 10 sculptures which will include a new cutting-edge interactive digital element using immersive technologies to enhance the visitor experience and to engage users on the trail.
 The Digital Sculpture Trail will showcase and promote the distinct agricultural, cultural, history, heritage, natural and environmental attributes of Hillsborough Village, the forest and the wider area.
-The Council will be engaging with the community in the coming months to update everyone on this exciting project.

 The council started consultation activity on the Hillsborough Forest development in 2016.
 This included: